FuelLabs/sway/sway-book/src/documentation/language/style-guide/enums.md

 Key points to note:

-- You must import all of the enums you need instead of just the `Error` enum
+- You must import all of the enums i.e. `Error`, `StateError` & `UserError`
 - The lines may get unnecessarily long (depending on the names)
-- The syntax is not the most ergonomic
+- The syntax unergonomic